oranwutang/tidytuesdays_p/README.md

 ## Welcome to my Tidytuesdays page.

+[Tidytuesdays](https://github.com/rfordatascience/tidytuesday) is a project aimed to encourage people to use the [R](https://www.r-project.org/) programming language for data analysis and data visualization.
+It is maintained by [Thomas Mock](https://github.com/jthomasmock), each monday he publishes a dataset and participants analyse it and make somo visualizations with it.
+People with any level of coding skills are welcomed to participate and contribute publishing the plots they made (preferably with the code) on twitter with the [#TidyTuesday](https://twitter.com/search?q=%23TidyTuesday&src=typeahead_click)

+And who wins?
+What's the prize?
+Nobody!
+There's no prize besides, maybe, some likes or retweets for your posts!
+Seriously, the greatest reward for participating in tidytuesdays is the fun that you'll have making your data visualizations and watching the plots made by others, which frequently are great!

-Here are some of my plots and the corresponding code used to create them:
+Here are some of my contributions to the tidytuesdays and the corresponding code used to create them:

 -  [Volcanoes](https://github.com/oranwutang/tidytuesdays_p/blob/master/12_may_2020_Volcanoes/volcanoes.MD)